-2.4.4 Sample processing quality assurance
+2.4.1 Sample processing quality assurance

-Upon receipt of an institution's returned sample file, the Social Research Centre undertook quality assurance and validation checks to ensure the integrity of the returned sample data.

-Issues identified within a returned sample file were documented, feedback was provided, and the institution was asked to submit a revised version of the sample file or template if anything needed updating.
+Upon receipt of an institution's returned sample file, the Social Research Centre undertook a range of validation checks to ensure the quality of returned sample files.
+Issues identified within a returned sample file were documented, feedback was provided, and the institution was asked to submit a revised version.
 This process continued for each file until all required validation checks were passed.

-Sample data quality assurance checks were undertaken in several stages, as follows:
+Quality assurance checks were undertaken in several stages, as follows:

-- Manual naming of the returned file to meet version control conventions. - Archiving an original reference copy of each returned file version. - A basic visual inspection of the file to ensure it aligns with the required format for automated checks. - Processing the file through an automated sample checking script (the 'auto-checker').
-The auto-checker generated a summary report of the sample file structure, adherence to variable standards (as described in Appendix 1), completeness of the returned sample data, record scoping and unit record logic checks. - An extensive sample cleaning process on files validated by the auto-checker before being operationalised for fieldwork.
+- Manual naming of the returned file to meet version control conventions. - Archiving an original reference copy of each returned file version. - Visual inspection of the file to ensure it aligns with the required format for automated checks. - Processing the file through an automated sample checking script (the 'auto-checker').
+The auto-checker generated a summary report of the sample file structure, adherence to variable standards (as described in Appendix 1), completeness of the returned sample, record scoping and unit record logic checks. - An extensive sample cleaning process on files validated by the auto-checker before being operationalised for fieldwork.

-2.4.5 Sample cleaning
+2.4.2 Sample cleaning